Homological stability for Iwahori-Hecke algebras of type B

-is an isomorphism for $n$ sufficiently large.
+is said to exhibit \emph{homological stability} if for each $d$ the map $\text{H}_d(G_{n-1}) \longrightarrow{} \text{H}_d(G_{n})$ is an isomorphism for $n$ sufficiently large.
 Prominent examples of sequences satisfying this include the symmetric groups $\mathfrak{S}_n$ (\cite{nakaoka1960decomposition}), automorphism groups of free groups Aut($F_n$) (\cite{hatcher1995homological}), and the linear groups $\text{GL}_n(R)$ over a ring (\cite{van1980homology}).
 A more complete survey of such results can be found in \cite{wahl2022homological}.

 Recall that the homology of a group $G$ with coefficients in a commutative ring $R$ may be identified with $\text{Tor}_*^{RG}(\mathbb{1}, \mathbb{1})$ for $RG$ the group ring and $\mathbb{1}$ the trivial module ($R$ with trivial action).
 If $A$ is any $R$-algebra with a natural choice of trivial module $\mathbb{1}$, we may then define the \emph{algebra homology} of $A$ to be $\text{Tor}_*^{A}(\mathbb{1}, \mathbb{1})$.